MantisVision/webUtils/docs/integrationguide.md

 requestAnimationFrame(animate);

 ```
-If everyhing goes well, you should now see various events in the console, as well as the decoded data being delivered.
+If everything goes well, you should now see various events in the console, as well as the decoded data being delivered.
 You
 should also see the video being played in the browser (twice actually -- for the videoElement and for the canvas as well).

 You may notice there is no sound.
 To turn it on, you need to call this: